Supporting imagery

 Sprites

-Each sprite has the following properties available:
+Each sprite includes the following properties:

 - X and Y coordinates.

-- The Parallax offset, allowing to apply an automatic parallax: Each screen will display the sprite with a slight horizontal shift.
+- The parallax offset, which applies automatic parallax.
+This makes each screen display the sprite with a slight horizontal shift.

 - The index of the tile used.

-- H/V flip.
+- Horizontal/vertical flip.

 - The palette index.